 The reason why the Nazca people created these geoglyphs is still a mystery.
 One theory says they were drawn for their gods, in the sky.
 According to Maria Reiche, the lines were an astronomical calendar, the main figures pointing towards equinoxes or solstice positions.

-This might have helped for agriculture planning.
-It as also said to represent some constellations or some parts of the Milky Way.
-A theory dating from the 1980’s states that the figures represent places where the gods can be worshiped in order to secure water supplies.
+This might have helped with agriculture planning.
+It is also said to represent some constellations or some parts of the Milky Way.
+A theory dating from the 1980s states that the figures represent places where the gods can be worshiped in order to secure water supplies.
 It seems that the Nazca Lines is likely to keep several generations of Historians busy.

 Other theories will probably arise, but they will remain theories.
 This site, on the UNESCO Heritage List since 1994, will presumably keep all its mystery.
 And it’s much more fascinating this way.
 Take a look at this photo gallery of the Nazca Desert and other Nazca Lines: